doedje/jquery.soap/options.md

 -------
 type: **function(SOAPRequest)**

-Callback function which passes back the request object prior to ajax call
+Callback function which passes back the SOAPRequest object prior to the  $.ajax call
 ```
 $.soap({
 	request: function(SOAPRequest) {